enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 - expression:~ (Tilde) alias for find_and_preserve

-- hamltag:%ptag, where `ptag` is listed in option:preserve
+- hamltag:%ptag, where `ptag` is listed in option:preserve, for Inline Content

 - helper:preserve